oppressionslayer/larsdoku-solver/README.md

 # MAJOR RELEASE NOW AVAILABLE WITH ALL FEATURES BELOW 4.0.0 10k SIG 400K UNIQE MASKS

-# CREATED WITH AI ASSISTANCE AI CAN MAKE MISTAKES!

 ```
 # 99.846% on the 48k hardest (we just achieved 100% we are redesigining solves to not contradict each other now as seen
 in  mith  puzzles -- update to come soon ! )

 # MAJOR UPDATE LARSDOKU CAN FORGE PUZZZLES AND UNSOLVABLES VIA TECHNIQUE SIGNATURES AND WE ARE
 # IN THE PROGRESS OF MAKING LARSDOKU VIA TECHNIQUE ZONE SIGNATURES TO BETTER SUIT ITS USE AS A
 # REESEARCH APPLICATIOM FOR FINDING NEW TECHINQUES VIA TECHNIQUES SIGNATURES.
 UPDATE ARRIVING